 Wire Mesh

-The early experiments above led to further explorations in Madison, Wisconsin with sculptures leveraging mesh texture, moiré patterns, and color, initially on the wall and then as freestanding works.
+Early experiments with mesh as an underlay for ferrocement sculptures led to further explorations in Madison, Wisconsin with sculptures leveraging mesh texture, moiré patterns, and color, initially on the wall and then as freestanding works.

 Sails, 1979, steel rod & wire mesh, ~36"h x 42"w x 10"d